swahlquist/liligenspark/README.md

 can install that require secure keys, they are listed in `.env.example` with explanations of where they are required.
 Note that if you're trying to run a production environment, not all functionality will degrade gracefully without these environment variables.

+If using Postgres.app on a Mac, you'll want to open the config for the db and increase max_connections to, say, 999

 There are also some rake tasks you'll want to schedule to run periodically.
 I use Heroku Scheduler to run them at the specified frequency: